kionsoftware/kion-cli/README.md

   --account val, --acc val, -a val     Target account number, used to bypass
                                        prompts, must be passed with --car.

+  --alias val, --aka val, -l val       Target account alias, used to bypass
+                                       prompts, must be passed with --car.

   --car val, --cloud-access-role val,  Target cloud access role, used to bypass
-    -c val                             prompts, must be passed with --account.
+    -c val                             prompts, must be passed with --account or --alias.

   --region val, -r val                 Specify which region to target.